 While other Canadian writers were teaching people about cooking in other lands, Jean re-taught new generations how to make molasses snaps, hermits, brown betty, strawberry jam and baking powder biscuits.
-She is the small-town, practical voice in the kitchen, unabashedly giving advice on how to “doctor up” tins of bought baked beans to make them your own.
+She was the small-town, practical voice in the kitchen, unabashedly giving advice on how to “doctor up” tins of bought baked beans to make them your own.

 - 1927 — Jean was born Jean Elford on 7 December 1927 in Irma, Alberta, a town of 250 people.
 She had a sister, Evelyn, and two brothers, Harvie and Ted.
 Her parents were Ed and Ruby Elford.
 Ruby’s family were from Prince Edward Island, at the other side of Canada.
 Ed and Ruby owned the Irma Trading Company (a general store) in Irma, Alberta.
 He did his own butchering for the store.